Poco-LLC/CatOS/README.md

 # CatOS
-CatOS Public Test Releases and Unity source
+CatOS Public Test Releases and Unity source.
+A game based on a comic I made :)